CaesuraSoftware/ARNaLD/Tools/Information/CONTRIBUTING.md

  - The `using System;` declaration must be on top of the file, outside of the namespace declaration.
 All additional `using` directives must be directly under the namespace declaration.

- - Never embed strings or magic numbers in code in a method.
-They should always be stored in a property or static constructor.
+ - Try to avoid embedding strings or magic numbers in code in a method.
+Try to store in a property or static constructor.

  - All files must begin and end with a newline.